antsa-1/tictactoe/README.md

 Using, testing, playing, running scripts, installing, deploying any parts of the software is done with your own responsibility and risk.
 Thus there is no guarantee that this software will work as intended in your environment.
 Software and instructions might contain bugs/errors.

 ## Technical setup
-Read the whole setup first.
-This is not a step by step instructions for creating workspace. <br>
-Even if you have done some similarish setups before there might( will) come problems to solve.
+Here are common level workspace setup instructions. <br>

 Upper level tasks in order to get application running:
-1. Create database with a script and 2 users manually.
+1. Create database
 2. Setup backend dev env
 3. Use browser to test current version with current UI
 4. Setup UI dev env if required/ want to change UI.
-Publish changes to DIST-folder using npm-build.
+Publish changes to DIST-folder using npm-build
-5. Prod-publish: Copy DIST-folder to Eclipse portal-project.
-Deploy Portal.war and TicTacToe.war to server running prod TomEE and database.
-   Set Server launch environment to  -DServer_Environment="Production" Compare to  2.7
+5. Publish to production server.

 ---
 1. **Create database with script** <br>
 1.1  Db-view from HeidiSql <br> ![tictactoe](./DatabaseViewFromHeidiSQL.png)  <br>